forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/salesforce-graph-engine/working-with-sfge.md

 Since the engine is actively under development, there are many features and bugs that are still work in progress.

-1. Violations thrown as, `Internal error.
+1. Violations thrown as Internal error.
 Work in progress.
-Please ignore`, indicate that the entry point’s analysis did not complete successfully.
-We are working on fixing this issue.
-In the meantime, please verify its correctness manually.
+Please ignore, indicate that the entry point’s analysis didn’t complete successfully.
+We’re working on fixing this issue.
+In the meantime, you must verify the validity of this error manually.
-2. SFGE cannot handle duplicate class names.
-If the source code has two distinctly different files that have classes with the same names, the engine fails with an error message, `<example_class> is defined in multiple files`.
-In cases like these, please provide `--projectdir` a subpath to the source directory that has only one of the file names, and separately rerun with the subpath to the second duplicate.
+2. Graph Engine handles unique class names.
+If the source code has two distinctly different files that have classes with duplicate names, Graph Engine fails with an error message: <example_class> is defined in multiple files.
+In cases like these, provide --projectdir subpath to the source directory that has only one of the file names, and separately rerun Graph Engine with the subpath to the second file name.
-3. SFGE cannot handle anonymous apex script.
-Please provide the classes directory path as the `--projectdir` that does not include any anonymous apex script.
+3. Graph Engine doesn’t handle anonymous Apex script.
+Provide the class directory path as the --projectdir that doesn’t include any anonymous Apex script.
-4. SFGE cannot handle namespace placeholders.
-Please replace the namespace placeholder with a blank.
+4. Graph Engine doesn’t handle namespace placeholders.
+Namespace placeholder should be blank.
-5. SFGE does not understand multiple static blocks in code.
-6. Complex codebases may require increased Java heap space to avoid Out of Memory Errors.
-For more information, read ["OutOfMemory: Java heap space" Error](./en/v3.x/salesforce-graph-engine/working-with-sfge/#outofmemory-java-heap-space-error).

 ### Reporting Errors